victorsworld/lots-of-functions/README.md

 #### `bigString`

 Write a function called `bigString` that takes in 2 strings and returns which one is bigger.
-If the strings are equal in size, return a string that indicates this to the user.
+If the strings are equal in size, return a string that indicates this to the user instead.

 #### `bigNumber`

 Write a function called `bigNumber` that takes in 2 numbers and returns which one is greater.
-If the numbers are equal return a string that indicates the two numbers are equal.
+If the numbers are equal return a string that indicates the two numbers are equal instead.

-#### `fiveMore`
+#### `fiveMoreOdd`

-Write a function called `fiveMore` that takes in an array of numbers and adds 5 to each odd number then returns the updated array.
+Write a function called `fiveMoreOdd` that takes in an array of numbers and adds 5 to each odd number then returns the updated array.

 #### `arraySummer`